DinoChiesa/jwt-webtool/README.md

 ## Bugs

-* Today, there is limited support for key-encryption algorithms.
+* The support for key-encryption algorithms is incomplete.
 Missing are:
-  AES based key-wrapping algorithms, direct keys, and Elliptic Curve.
+  AES based key-wrapping algorithms, and direct keys.

 * It is not possible to use an x509v3 certificate for the source of the public key.